Mulab2020/Astrocytes_integrate_NM_panel_code/README.md

 3. Run the corresponding `plot_*.m` script.
 4. Outputs are written to `../results/` relative to the script.

 All scripts are **self-contained**: they read only the processed `.mat` files in `data/` and do not depend on raw data paths, interactive file selection, or absolute directory references.
+Expected runtime for each panel is under 30 seconds on a standard desktop computer.

 ## Panel index